Why Couples Therapy Takes Time—and Why Insight Alone Isn’t Enough

-When something happens in the present, your brain scans these folders for “What do I already know about this?” and pulls up those documents to guide how you perceive, feel, and respond.
+When something happens in the present—a tone of voice, a withdrawal, a bid for connection—your brain quickly scans these folders and asks, What do I already know about this?
+It then uses that stored learning to shape how you feel, what you notice, and how you respond.

 In close relationships, this process happens for both partners at once.